 Abalone Cove Shoreline Park

-Tucked at the end of the Palos Verdes Peninsula, Abalone Cove Shoreline Park offers two beaches (Abalone Cove and Sacred Cove), a State Ecological Preserve, tide pools, hiking trails and more.
+Tucked at the end of the Palos Verdes Peninsula, Abalone Cove Shoreline Park offers two beaches (Abalone Cove & Sacred Cove), a State Ecological Preserve, tide pools, hiking trails and gorgeous views of Catalina Island on clear days.
+The hike down is easy but the hike back up can be a work out so plan to leave the beach just before the kids are all tuckered out—otherwise you might be carrying them.
+The beaches are rocky so bring water shoes.

 Rancho Palos Verdes